 Listing Information

-Lenovo Group Limited's Shares are listed on the Stock Exchange of Hong Kong.
-In addition, the Shares are traded in the United States through an American Depositary Receipt (ADR) Level 1 Programme.
+Lenovo Group Limited's shares are listed on the Stock of Exchange of Hong Kong.
+In addition, shares are traded in the United States through an American Depositary Receipt (ADR) Level 1 Programme.

 Market Capitalization and Public Float